bestacio89/Franz.Common/sources/Franz.Common.Business/readme.md

 ## **Changelog**

-Got it ✅ — let’s package those changes into a **README-style changelog log** so you can drop it straight into the repo alongside the code.
+Got it ? � let�s package those changes into a **README-style changelog log** so you can drop it straight into the repo alongside the code.

-Here’s a draft for `Franz.Common.Business v1.4.5`:
+Here�s a draft for `Franz.Common.Business v1.4.5`:

 ---

-# **Franz.Common.Business — Release Notes**
+# **Franz.Common.Business � Release Notes**

 ## **Version 1.4.5**

 *A maintenance release focusing on consistency and event publishability.*

-### 🔹 Changes
+### ??
+Changes

 #### **AggregateRoot\<TEvent>**